HarleyCoops/loveable-ai-showdown-pipeline/README.md

 ## Quickstart: Run the Full Pipeline

 The new modular package exposes a single `main.py` CLI.
-Running the full pipeline is now as simple as:
+If run without any arguments it prints a list of available commands.
+Running the full pipeline is as simple as:

 ```bash
 python main.py generate_qa --dialect-name Thlinkit_Skutkwan \